 Located near the center of the North Carolina, Duke University's campus spans nearly 9,000 acres.
 The university offers many activities for all types of interests, from professional theater, music and film festivals to exciting intramural and NCAA athletic events.
-Students take advantage of many outstanding on-campus facilities, including:
+Outstanding on-campus facilities facilities include:

-- Sarah P. Duke Gardens, the perfect place for a picnic or stroll
+- Sarah P. Duke Gardens, perfect for a picnic or stroll

-- Wilson Center, the popular recreation facility complete with a rock climbing wall
+- Wilson Center, popular recreation facility with a rock climbing wall

-- Bryan Center, home to the Student Union, Gothic Bookstore and all types of student organizations
+- Bryan Center, home to the Student Union, Gothic Bookstore and student organizations

 Duke's hometown is Durham, a city with vibrant research, medical and arts communities.
 Durham, along with nearby cities Raleigh and Chapel Hill, form the Research Triangle — a growing metropolitan area of more than a million people.

 Hear from graduate students in this video about life in Durham.